elixir-europe/biohackathon-projects-2021/projects/4/README.md

-# Project 4: Highlight your data management tools assembly in the RDMkit!
+# Project 4: Highlight your data management tool assembly in the RDMkit!

 ## Abstract